zwest-personal/demo/games/ticnetoe/README.md

 # TicNEToe

-Expansion on the take home quiz, for funsies.
+Expansion on a interview take home quiz that saw the creation of a basic class that had to fulfill a few requirements.
+Doing for funsies.

 Interactive game where you specify the size of the game board, the number of cells required for a win, and then play through a simple interface.

 Can be played 1P (with the dumbest AI ever) or 2P from command line.
+Currently can just watch two randobots fight it out on a giant board, but next steps are adding human play and then a CPU player that can attempt to make logical decisions.

 Would be easy enough to throw a UI in front of it and play that way.